 - Pushed down to the data source.
 In our current implementation, the predicates are pushed down when the file format is Parquet.
-This can easily be extended to all file formats/data sources which support push down.
+This can easily be extended to all file formats/data sources that support push down.

 - Used in the Filter node dynamically inserted in the physical planning phase.

 To showcase the effect of Dynamic Filtering in query plan generation, we performed the following join operation on two tables and analyzed its improvements:

 The following are the details of the table involved in the join